 - Advanced water quality control and treatment for cooling towers

-- Water meters in all major buildings
+- Real-time water metering of all major buildings

 Use a bottle filling station: Filling stations were installed to facilitate access to drinking water with the removal of bottled water from vending machines in May 2012.